norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/bulk-set-output.md

 # Bulk Set Output

 Sets all outputs in one go.
-If all output logic status is managed by an external application, by a PC application, this instruction allows freedom, speed of execution and time saving.
-Differently from setting one output at a time, the bulk set output is simplier and faster by delivering this work to MBx24 it self.
+If all output logic status are managed by an external application (for example, by a computer application), this instruction allows freedom, speed of execution and a significant time saving.
+Differently from setting one output at a time, the bulk set output is simplier and faster by passing this work to MBx24 it self.
+It is bit oriented by clustering 8 outputs in a byte where ones ('1') mean an ON state and zeros ('0') the OFF state.

 ## Request